sagemathinc/cocalc/notes/final_push.md

  [ ] (2:00?)  `local_hub`: pushes out output *too* often/quickly; make a for loop and can easily kill the browser with sync requests...

+ [ ] update numpy in our sage (then tables/pandas/etc. -- see build), since right now:
+sage: import tables.
+This will be fixed automatically by sage-5.10.

 [ ] (1:00?) idea: multiline copy from a terminal should delete trailing whitespace... if possible.
 I don't know if this is possible, and don't know how this could even be implemented in general.
 However, maybe when cloud.sagemath is used as an extension or chromeapp, then it would be possible...